JAlcocerT/JAlcocerT/content/blog/dev-all-as-a-code.md

   {{< card link="https://github.com/JAlcocerT/waiting-to-landing" title="Waiting to Landing Repo" image="/blog_img/apps/gh-jalcocert.svg" subtitle="You are not alone if this reminds you to the possibilites of Waiting to Landing..." >}}
 {{< /cards >}}

+Also similar concept to the [Landing Page for the ebook](https://jalcocert.github.io/JAlcocerT/ai-driven-ebooks/#a-landing-page-for-your-ebook).

+Just that here we have the website and the ebook content driven on the same repository structure.

 {{< cards cols="1" >}}
   {{< card link="https://github.com/JAlcocerT/Home-Lab/tree/main/pocketbase" title="The setup uses PocketBase to capture emails and allow you to read the e-book as a webpage or download the pdf | Docker Config 🐋 ↗" >}}